Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: AsylADMM for Non-smooth Convex Decentralized Optimization

 \begin{itemize} \item \textbf{Consensus step:} Compute $\bz^+ = [ z_e^+ \mathbf 1_2]_{e\in E}$ where for $e = (i, j)$, $z_e^+ = (x_i + x_j)/2$. \item \textbf{Dual update:} For all nodes $k \in [n]$ and $e \in N_k$, set $y_{e, k}^+ = y_{e, k} + \rho (z_e^+ -x_k)$. \item \textbf{Primal update:} For all nodes $k \in [n]$, set $x_k^+ \in \operatorname{argmin}_{x_k} \mathcal{L}_{\rho}^{(k)}(x_k, z_k^+, y_k^+)$ where $z_k^+ =(z_e^+)_{e \in N_k}$ and $y_k^+ = (y^+_{e, k})_{e \in N_k}$. \end{itemize}

-Note that this formulation employs a reordered variant of ADMM: rather than the standard $x$-$z$-$y$ update sequence \cite{boyd2011distributed}, we adopt a $z$-$y$-$x$ ordering similar to \citet{bianchi2015coordinate}.
-This reordering offers two advantages.
-First, it eliminates the need to store additional variables, as the $x$-update depends only on quantities from the current iteration.
-Second, it yields a particularly simple update structure consisting of (i) a consensus step between connected nodes, followed by (ii) local updates at each node.
+This formulation employs a reordered variant of ADMM: rather than the standard $x$-$z$-$y$ update sequence \cite{boyd2011distributed}, we adopt a $z$-$y$-$x$ ordering similar to \citet{bianchi2015coordinate}, which offers two advantages.
+First, it eliminates additional variables storage, as the $x$-update depends only on quantities from the current iteration.
+Second, it yields a particularly simple update structure consisting of a consensus step between connected nodes, followed by local updates at each node.
+To reduce the number of stored auxiliary variables, we introduce the reparameterization $\hat z_k= \sum_{e \in N_k} z_e/d_k$ and $\hat \mu_k = \sum_{e \in N_k} y_{e, k}/d_k$.
+This choice ensures the consensus step simplifies to $\hat{z}_k^+ = (\hat{x}_k + x_k)/2$, where $\hat{x}_k$ denotes the average of the neighboring iterates.
+Moreover, the dual update only depends on $\hat{z}_k$ and $x_k$, and the primal update reduces to a simple proximal step, as formalized in the following lemma.